+NEW YORK -- After two years of operating in a difficult environment, major supermarket chains began to turn the corner toward improved sales and earnings in the latter half of fiscal 1993, especially the fourth quarter.
 Sales, while still sluggish, increased at half of the major chains in the second half.
 On a comparable basis, seven of the 10 largest companies reported sales gains in the third and fourth quarters, compared with the same period of 1992, according to an SN analysis of ...

 REGISTER TO VIEW THIS ARTICLE - Register for a Free Account

 Registering for content on Supermarket News will give youINSTANTaccess to invaluable articles and media content that industry professionals rely on.
 You will have access to our special reports, feature articles, and industry analysis.
 It’sFREE, easy and quick.
-What are you waiting for!In addition you will also receive a complimentary copy of SN's salary survey sent to you by email.
+What are you waiting for!In addition you will also receive complimentary access to the SN salary survey data tables.

 Attention Paid Print Subscribers: While you have already been grantedfreeaccess to SNwe ask that youregister now.We promise it will only take a few minutes!
 Or visit your profile and add your print magazine account number and zip code.